Writing conditional sentences with “if” can cause a variety of common language errors

 In (b), the underlined hypothetical event (after if) happens before the other event in the sentence, whereas in (c) (after in case) it happens after.
 This means if highlights a cause, while in case highlights a result.
-What they have in common is that the cause/result may not happen at all.
+What they have in common is that they both refer to the future, so that the cause/result may not happen at all.
 In case means “to prepare for the possibility that …”.

 2. Similarity of “if” to “whether”

 If can be used, with different meaning, in indirect questions.
-In such cases it is usually replaceable by whether (see 57.
-Indirect Questions in Formal Writing).
+In such cases it is usually replaceable by whether (for an exception, see 105.
+Questions with a “to” Verb).
 More confusing, however, is the fact that whether is also possible in conditional sentences, but with a different meaning from if (see 99.
 When to Use “whether … or …”).
 Consider the following:

 (d) Drug-smuggling will be a problem whether supply is controlled or demand.

 (e) Demand will fall if prices rise or substitutes appear.